 Don't let the weather sneak up on you.

-Invest in snow scheduling software that allows you to send up-to-the-minute messages to your customers, so they know when you’re coming to clear their lots or when you’ll be doing a follow-through visit.
+As a result, clients always know when you’re coming to clear their lots or when you’ll be doing a follow-through visit.

 Manage your clients and employees all in one system

-But you must do it right, or you could risk losing your whole business.
 Don't get snowed under by a poorly written contract - or caught out by a surprise snowstorm.

 Originally published Nov 13, 2018 6:46 PM, updated Nov 19, 2021 4:29 PM

 Tags: Business Operation